Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 ### 1.1.1 Priorities

-Blow described his new language as a _better and modern day C_, and also as _C++ done right_.
+Blow described his new language as a _better and modern day C_, and also as _C++ done right_, so it lies somewhere between C and C++.
 Its primary focus is high-performance **game programming** , but it is also suited for **general-purpose** and **low-level systems programming,** like C/C++, D or Rust.
 Jai is lower-level than Java or C#, and it is not an object-oriented language like these with classes and inheritance.
 Jai also allows programmers to get as low-level as they desire.

 Jai is an **ahead of time (AOT) compiled, imperative, static** and **strongly-typed** language, with strong **meta-programming and compile-time code execution support**.
 Moreover it allows you to fine-tune execution optimizations.